Nlea/Camunda-Coding-Challenge/README.md

-# SpringOne-Camunda-Coding-Challenge
+# Camunda-Coding-Challenge

 A fun way to learn about Camunda and win a small prize.
 The coding challenge is designed for the SpringOne Conference.
-Results may be submitted from **September 1–8, 2021**.
+Results may be submitted from **September 21-29, 2021**.

 ## Table of Contents